-My proudest achievement as Deputy Leader was to completely overhaul the Council’s approach to equalities.
+I also completely overhauled the Council’s approach to equalities.
 In 2014 Brent Council lost a truly ugly Employment Tribunal for racially discriminating against an employee.
-I was asked to lead a review into the Council’s systems and processes.
-Understandably many feared that my review would be a whitewash.
-But in fact I delivered a series of highly challenging recommendations.
-Some of these were initially resisted by the Council, but all have now been implemented.
-These challenging reforms led directly to Brent Council becoming one of the only Councils in the country to be rated “excellent” for equalities by the Local Government Association.
+I led a review which delivered a series of highly challenging recommendations.
+Some of these were initially resisted by the Council, but all have now been implemented, leading directly to Brent Council being rated “excellent” for equalities by the Local Government Association.
 Much more importantly, many Council employees contacted me to say what a difference my reforms are making.

 Barnhill is a great place to represent.
 From the beauty of the Barn Hill Conservation Area to the friendliness of Chalkhill; and from the peace of the Country Park to the bustle of Preston Road, it’s a special place.

 My proudest achievement is the fantastic new Chalkhill Park, which so many of us worked so hard to make happen.

 But most of my time is taken up with hundreds upon hundreds of unique cases.
 This is the part of my job I find most rewarding.
 Politics is all about helping people and it’s by rolling your sleeves up and helping with grassroots problems that you can really make a difference.